 |Serves: 4||Cuisine: Italian|

+Shortly before she passed recently, my mother tutored me in making one of her great dishes.
+I watched her make this and wrote the recipe as she cooked.
 This is a recipe near and dear to my family.
-I recently watched my mother make this and wrote the recipe as she cooked.
 My grandmother made this on Sundays, more or less once a month.
 When you would ask her how to make something, she would say “fring froung” using her hands to alternately mime putting a dash of this and a dash of that into the pot on the stove.

 I’ve just returned from Italy and am glad to report that I have found a truly exceptional Arborio Rice, creamy and retaining that essential tooth.
 Try Antica Riseria Vignola Arborio Rice for this recipe, it is perfect.